 Before you begin, remember: The hardest part of this process is not building your chatbot.

 It may sound counter-intuitive, but if you re-read the steps above, you’ll see that while the actual bot buildout isn’t without its challenges, it doesn’t present the most difficulty.
-Rather, the hardest part is improving your conversational strategy over time -- based on how actual humans are interacting with it.
+Rather, the hardest part is improving your conversational marketing strategy over time -- based on how actual humans are interacting with your bot.

 Even after you’ve completed the steps we’ve outlined, your work won’t be completely done.
 You’ll want to see how users are engaging with your chatbot, and if they’re not, what might be the cause of it.
 Is it truly addressing the problem it was built to solve?
 Has it turned out that your audience has other issues it wishes to resolve with a bot?